 NEW!
 We are currently providing video (telemedicine) visits for existing and new patients.
 Learn more.

 The Developmental Evaluation Clinic (DEC) at Rady Children’s Hospital-San Diego has operated continuously since 1974.
-DEC offers developmental evaluation and referral services for infants, preschoolers and neuropsychological evaluations for school-age children.
+DEC offers developmental evaluation and referral services for infants and preschoolers as well as neuropsychological evaluations.

 The goals of our evaluations are to:

 - Determine the significance of delays and behavior problems.

 - Recommend participation in educational or therapeutic programs.

 - Link children and families to needed services.